Armie Hammer’s Hollywood Career Is in Freefall as Sex Scandal Explodes on Social Media

 Hammer’s most high-profile project in the near future is Disney’s “Death on the Nile,” the follow-up to the box office success “Murder on the Orient Express.”
 The A-list murder mystery, in which Hammer stars opposite Gal Gadot and Kenneth Branagh, wrapped production in late 2019 – long before the sex scandal – and was originally slated to be released last year.
 With COVID-19 theater closures, the film was delayed and is now slated for a September 2021 release.

-While Disney declined to comment on this story, a source close to the film says Hammer’s situation is very much on the studio’s radar and is an absolute concern, but given that the film’s release is still months away, the situation is not critical – yet.
-“Death on the Nile” is an ensemble cast, so Disney will have the option of minimizing Hammer in marketing materials, sources say.
+While Disney declined to comment, a source close to the film says Hammer’s situation is very much on the studio’s radar and is an absolute concern, but given that the film’s release is still months away, the situation is not critical – yet.
+“Death on the Nile” has an ensemble cast, so Disney will have the option of minimizing Hammer in marketing materials, sources say.
 Depending on what details come to light in the months ahead, it’s possible the actor would not be a major part of the promotional blitz.

 Next month, Hammer will be seen in the aptly named “Crisis,” a smaller-budget film, starring Gary Oldman and Evangeline Lilly, which is being released on home entertainment in early March.
 Universal, one of the studios distributing the movie, did not respond to Variety’s request for comment.